By Olivia Mukaaya

 We first thought we would hire a hotel to deliver but later realised it was expensive.
 So we cooked our food.

-Who was the matron, bridesmaids and why?
+Who were the matron, bridesmaids and why?

-Alex: Our Matron was Daina Manake Matembu since Jackline started working; she has been the best caring friend ever.
+Alex: Our Matron was Daina Manake Matembu.
+Since Jackline started working, she has been the best caring friend ever.
 She is also motherly and that’s why Jackline chose her to be her matron.

 What did you learn from your wedding?